Language lessons across Australia & New Zealand

 Face-to-Face Closed (Private) Group General or Business French

-Those wishing to learn French in groups of two or more together (Two-to-One French Lessons or Small Group In-Company French Lessons) can sign up for our group classes.
-All students must be at nearly the same level of French proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster French Lessons can occur with up to 12 people.
+Two or more people can benefit from studying French together as these French lessons are also offered to groups (Two-to-One French Lessons or Small Group In-Company French Lessons).
+Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
+The booking has to be made for all students at the same time.
+Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster French Lessons can be experienced by up to 12 people.
 Enquire now about our French Courses or Take A Free French Level Test

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business French

-Our native-speaking qualified French teachers can instruct you and your group at your work or at home at a time most convenient for you.
-Classes can take place on any day of the weekeven weekendsmorning, afternoon or evening.
-If meeting at your office or home is not suitable, you can take your lessons at the trainer's office.
-Study materials are supplied for you.
+You and your group can be trained by our native speaker qualified French teachers and can meet at your place of work or home at a time that works best for you.
+Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
+If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
+You will be provided with all relevant lesson materials.
 Enquire now about our French Courses or Take A Free French Level Test

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business French